silversquirl/nanovg-zig/README.md

 ## Usage

-Add nanovg-zig to your project, first add this repository as a submodule, then add the following to your `build.zig`:
+To add nanovg-zig to your project, first add this repository as a submodule, then add the following to your `build.zig`:

 ```zig
 const nvg = @import("path/to/deps/nanovg/build.zig");